TheCodingDojo/algorithms/RIOTWalk-interview-method.md

 ## Code Solution

-KEEP walking through your thought process out loud every step of the way.
+KEEP walking through your thought process out loud every step of the way and comment your code along the way for some concise documentation.

 Start with some commented pseudo code to get the most important logic down before you get bogged down in small details if it's a complex problem, e.g., just writing out `iterate(list)` instead of writing out a full loop then write indented comments below for what you want to do in the loop until you have a basic outline down that you can fill in with the fine details.